top of page

 Real Estate Trends and Market Shifts September 2024

 Tony Alexander, an independent economic commentator, has shared insights from his latest survey of real estate agents across New Zealand.
-The findings indicate a strengthening real-estate-trends-and-market-shifts-september-2024residential real estate market, even before the anticipated monetary policy easing on August 14
+The findings indicate a strengthening residential real estate market, even before the anticipated monetary policy easing on August 14.

 Open Home and Auction Attendance Rising